sassoftware/sasoptpy/doc/web-api.rst

 You can create a workspace to separate namespace when working on multiple projects at the same time.
 Each workspace requires a name and a password at initialization.
 It generates an OAuth2 token to authenticate your upcoming requests.
-You can see a list of workspaces as follows.
+You can see a list of workspaces as follows:

 .. http:get:: /workspaces